Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Buy the Jigglypuff coin from the Game Center!_

-The coin costs 500 chips in the Game Center and can be bought from the lady on the right in the main entrance area.
-You should end up with way more than enough coins if you are grinding the "The Elusive Mew" achievement.
+* The coin can be bought from the prize counter in the Game Center for 500 chips.

 ***